- What is DevOps?

 I. What is Continuous Development in DevOps

-Continuous development in DevOps began like an agile software development methodology.
+Continuous development in DevOps began as an agile software development methodology.
 Instead of developing software as a whole, updates are done in a continuous flow in a large batch.
 Software is developed piece by piece to deliver it to clients as soon as it gets tested.

 Continuous development offers enormous benefits such as: